If you run out of disk space on your server, then there are two main ways to add more storage to your server.

 This tutorial will show you how to check the disk space size, resize the partition, and resize the file system on RunCloud.

 Warning: Resizing your VPS instance may involve some risks.
 Make sure you have a backup of your server before you proceed with any disk resizing.
-Also, some VPS providers may not allow you to downgrade your VPS size after you upgrade it.
+You should also note that some VPS providers may not allow you to downgrade your VPS size after you upgrade it.

 Step 1: Check the Disk Space Size